Skip to content

 Class: Quantum Mechanics

-file: comfit/models/quantum_mechanics.py
+file: comfit/quantum_mechanics/quantum_mechanics.py

 class: QuantumMechanics